IRS Form 2848 Instructions

 • The tax preparer has the required Annual Filing Season Program Record of Completion.

-There is more information in the Special Rules and Requirements for Unenrolled Return Preparers section of the tax form instructions.
+There is more specific information in the Special Rules and Requirements for Unenrolled Return Preparers section of the tax form instructions.

 Qualifying student or law school graduate

-A qualifying student or law graduate receives permission to represent taxpayers before the IRS by virtue of his/her status as a law, business, or accounting student, or law graduate working in a low income taxpayer clinic (LITC) or student tax clinic program (STCP)
+A qualifying student or law graduate receives permission to represent taxpayers before the IRS by virtue of his/her status as a law, business, or accounting student, or law graduate working in a low income taxpayer clinic (LITC) or student tax clinic program (STCP).

 However, that student or graduate must name their lead attorney or CPA first, then themselves on the next line of the Form 2848.